Seed of Destruction (Space: 1999): Production

 This episode would see the final revamping of the cavern set-pieces initially built for the season-opener, "The Metamorph".
 Painted turquoise and covered with glitter for this outing, the money-saving caves had appeared in nine previous episodes ("The Metamorph", "The Exiles", "One Moment of Humanity", "All That Glisters", "Journey to Where", "The Mark of Archanon", "New Adam, New Eve", "Catacombs of the Moon" and "The AB Chrysalis").
 The angled windows of the observatory had been used during the first series on the balcony of the Main Mission set.

 Writer John Goldsmith had conceived of the Koenig-replica being much more alien in nature, its eyes flaring with white light and able to paralyse and control humans with a touch.
 The idea of its appearance being a literal reflection and this fact becoming an integral part of the plot was added by producer Fred Freiberger.
 The transformation of the crystal was initially more visually dramatic: a green, pulsing glow with 'crimson veins' and perceived 'amoebal shapes wriggling and twisting'.

 Deviations from the final shooting script included: (1) The status-report date was originally cited as 508 days; this was adjusted in post production; (2) Yasko was to have appeared in the episode instead of Sahn; (3) During the energy transfer, the crystal sample in Maya's quarters was to be seen regenerating in harmony with the asteroid in a scene cut for time; (4) The original epilogue was also cut, which saw the Alphans launch the remaining crystal sample into space, giving the Kalthon race another chance at life—now that the amoral intelligence was destroyed.

 Martin Landau emphatically believed his left profile was superior to his right and was notorious for insisting any scene he appeared in be set up to capture him only from this side.
 Director Kevin Connor recalls, in this episode, Landau allowed himself to be filmed in right profile—provided he was playing his evil replica at the time.

 Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Exiles" and "One Moment of Humanity".

+Reception

+TV Zone magazine commented negatively on the episode, considering it a "tired" take on the evil double fantasy trope.

+Praising the episode, John Kenneth Muir argued that the characterisations made up for the "hackneyed" plot, describing the Alphans as "well drawn [...], each working their own specific agenda. [...]
+All these conflicts are involving and nicely performed, elevating the episode beyond its clichéd premise."

+SFX magazine rated the episode "B-plus", believing it to be redeemed by the design of the asteroid cave as well as the "excellent" performance by Landau.

+Giving the episode 4 out of 10, Dreamwatch Bulletin was critical of Landau, writing that instead of using the role of the doppelganger to "highlight different aspects of Koenig's personality", the actor just "shouts at everybody and frowns a lot."